-Submitted by Dahlia on 22nd Sep 2008

 Detailed Steps to make Ari Pathiri

 I use the regular roasted raw rice flour made at home.
 You can use store bought pathiri flour or idiyappam flour or rice flour and make this.
 Take 1 cup of rice flour and equal quantity of water.
+Some varieties of rice flour may need 1/2 cup more water.
+So keep some hot water handy.

 Take the water in a small pot and boil it.
 Add some salt to it.